 Dr. Hoover-Fong also mentors and teaches medical students, residents and trainees in the Medical Genetics Postdoctoral Training Program at Johns Hopkins.

 As an active clinical researcher, Dr. Hoover-Fong is the Principal Investigator of several multi-center clinical trials for patients with a variety of genetic conditions including achondroplasia and Down Syndrome.
 She is also a co-investigator on an NIH-sponsored grant to identify the genetic cause of Mendelian conditions via whole exome sequencing.
 For a multi-center CDC-sponsored study to discover potential environmental and genetic contributors to the onset of autism in children, she participates as a clinician co-investigator and thesis advisor.

 From a service perspective, Dr. Hoover-Fong is an active member of the Medical Advisory Board of the Little People of America, the Johns Hopkins Clinical Research Center Protocol Review Committee, and the Institute of Genetic Medicine Residency Review Committee.
 She was recognized in Baltimore magazine’s Top Doctors 2013.

 - Director, Greenberg Center for Skeletal Dysplasias

 - Associate Professor of Pediatrics

-- MD, Ohio State University College of Medicine (1995)
+- MD, The Ohio State University Wexner Medical Center (1995)